kgwiazdak/sprint-planning-copilot/README.md

    - Deploys to Azure Container Apps
    - Runs only after tests pass

   3. **Deploy Frontend** (`.github/workflows/deploy-frontend.yml`)
      - Builds production frontend with Vite
      - Deploys to Azure Container Apps
      - Runs only after tests pass

+  ### Secret Management (Azure Key Vault)

+  Use `scripts/bootstrap_keyvault.sh` to create a Key Vault, push every non-empty value from your `.env`, and wire the `jira-api` and `jira-worker` Container Apps to consume secrets via Key Vault references.
+See `AZURE_KEYVAULT_SETUP.md` for the step-by-step bootstrap.

   ### Required GitHub Secrets

 Set these in **Settings → Secrets and variables → Actions**: